astudillome/Word-Game/README.md

 ![Image of Game](Images/MAstudillo_Proj1_Wireframe.png)

 ## Technologies & Code Snippets
-list of technologies
+list of technologies:
 - Mac OS Pages for detailing user story
 - Mac OS Numbers used to normalize dictionary data
 - List of 3000 most common used words in English https://www.ef.edu/english-resources/english-vocabulary/top-3000-words/
 - List of verbs, nouns, pronouns and adjectives provided by https://www.talkenglish.com
 - Mr. Data Convverter to convert Numbers data to Javascript array https://shancarter.github.io/mr-data-converter/
 - VS Code to develop app
 - Git and Github for version control
-    - This site was built using [GitHub Pages](https://pages.github.com/).
+- This site was built using [GitHub Pages](https://pages.github.com/)

-screen captures of your code

 ## Credits
 The data used in this app is provided royalty free from https://www.ef.edu/english-resources/english-vocabulary/top-3000-words/ and https://www.talkenglish.com.
 I used MDN at https://developer.mozilla.org/en-US/, Stackoverflow at https://stackoverflow.com and other online tutorials to develop and understand code.